sslotin/amh-code/README.md

-# Supercomputing for Mere Mortals
+# Algorithms for Modern Hardware

 This repository contains full examples and other associated code from http://en.algorithmica.org/hpc